Inseye/Inseye-Remote-Connector-Desktop/Readme.md

 Run main application with `dotnet run --project ./EyeTrackerStreamingAvalonia`.

-## ServiceTester
+## EyeTrackingStreamingAvalonia

-Service tester logging can be configured in [program entrypoint](./ServiceTester/Program.cs) in logging section.

-For now all uncaught exceptions are pushed to the terminating the application and then printed in console, please copy them and send to me (Mateusz Chojnowski).
+You can pass optional argument `-m` to run the application with various mock implementation (intended for development and internal use).